-Based upon security risk assessment, and excepting administrator accounts as described in the preceding paragraph, owners and custodians shall implement and maintain audit trails and transaction logs as necessary to provide individual accountability for changes to mission critical information, hardware, software, and automated security or access rules.
-[TAC 202.75(5)]
+Based upon security risk assessment, and excepting service accounts as described in the preceding paragraph, owners and custodians shall implement and maintain audit trails and transaction logs as necessary to provide individual accountability for changes to mission critical information, hardware, software, and automated security or access rules (see NIST 800-53 AC).

 08.02 Self-service systems must incorporate security procedures and controls to ensure the data integrity and protection of sensitive or confidential information.
-Self-service systems must authenticate the identity of individuals that utilize the systems to retrieve, create, or modify sensitive or confidential information about them.
-[TAC 202.75(3)(C)]
+Self-service systems must authenticate the identity of individuals that utilize the systems to retrieve, create, or modify sensitive or confidential information about them (see NIST 800-53 AC).

 08.03 To the extent practicable, all initial login and authentication screens should clearly and prominently display the following user advisory:

-“Use of computer and network facilities owned or operated by Texas State University-San Marcos requires prior authorization.
+“Use of computer and network facilities owned or operated by Texas State University requires prior authorization.
 Unauthorized access is prohibited.
 Usage may be subject to security testing and monitoring, and affords no privacy guarantees or expectations except as otherwise provided by applicable privacy laws.
 Abuse is subject to criminal prosecution.
-Use of these facilities implies agreement to comply with the policies of Texas State University-San Marcos.”
-[TAC 202.75(9) and TAC 202.77(a)]
+Use of these facilities implies agreement to comply with the policies of Texas State University.”
+(See NIST 800-53 AC.)

 08.04 A user's NetID shall be deactivated whenever the user’s then current affiliation with the university no longer qualifies the user to possess an active NetID.
-See Section 04.06 of UPPS No. 04.01.07, Appropriate Use of Information Resources, for specifics regarding the deactivation of employee accounts upon separation from service.
-[TAC 202.75(3)(B)]
+See Section 04.06 of UPPS No. 04.01.07, Appropriate Use of Information Resources, for specifics regarding the deactivation of employee accounts upon separation from service (see NIST 800-53 AC).

-08.05 Sensitive and confidential information shall be accessible only to personnel with authorization from the information owner on a strict "need to know" basis in the performance of their assigned duties.
-Such information shall be disclosed only by the information owner, as described in the Data Ownership Guide on the IT Security website.
-[TAC 202.75(2)]
+08.05 Sensitive and confidential information shall be accessible only to personnel with authorization from the information owner on a strict "need-to-know" basis in the performance of their assigned duties.
+Such information shall be disclosed only by the information owner, as described in the Data Ownership Guide on the IT Security website (see NIST 800-53 AC-6).

 Password repositories must utilize one-way encryption and, once assigned, the password must not be retrievable by anyone.
 Thus, when a password is lost or forgotten, the existing password will not be retrieved but rather, a new password will be assigned.